iainctduncan/papers/source/design.rst

 In addition to being a popular and powerful platform on its own, Max has been available since 2009 as "Max for Live", an embedded runtime within the widely adopted commercial audio workstation and sequencing platform, "Ableton Live" (CTN: Ableton 2009).
-Max for Live has been so successful as an addition to Live that it led to Ableton aquiring Cycling 74 in 2017 (CTN: Ableton 2017).
+Max for Live has been so successful as an addition to Live that it led to Ableton acquiring Cycling 74 in 2017 (CTN: Ableton 2017).
-When run in Max for Live, Max patches are able to processing both audio and MIDI data, can also interact with the host through an application programming interface, the Live API.
+When run in Max for Live, Max patches are able to process both audio and MIDI data, can also interact with the host through an application programming interface, the Live API.
 The Live API provides Max patches the ability to control and query the Live engine, read and write to Live's own sequence and audio data, interact with the mixer and effects, and interact with the global transport.